shalivan/shalivan.github.io/_posts/PSY/08-01-01-GameDesign.md

 ---
 # Resources
-Scarcity
+## Scarcity
-- units, currency, objects,time,
+- units, currency, objects,time,terrain,

+#### Health Systems
+Pool of points that get subtracted from, eventually it reaches zero, and that initializes a game-over function or increments a death counter ( **life's** ) and restarts a section of gameplay),

+How much punished for mistakes

+- **regenerating** -  > reward for hiding!!  and not rewarding good play. but get forroward momentum.  (it equal chances before next encounter).
+Cannot hurt player a little as punishment, enemies must be able to kill you
+- **health packs**
+ - boxes with stuff. if u have health u get ammo.
+Or coins to spend not always on health
+- **glory kill** reward >> offensive system and encourage to play

-- life's,  health, ,
+- mixed:
+  - regen last few %
+  - regen when other conditions.
+Only if the second variable influenced by ie food is at a certain point  (minecraft)

+#### Action Points
-mana (actions) - spiritual or magical energy.
-Non renevable / renevable karma
+mana (actions) - spiritual or magical energy / karma / stamina  -   Non renevable / renevable

-terrain,

-upgrejdy:
+#### Upgres
+- Temporal -
+- Permament - tree.

+#### How to get

+- Loot
-- chwilowe
+- Hidden in enviro
-- zbierane na lvlu / wypadają

 ---